johndjameson/johndjameson.com/source/blog/guidelines-for-letterspacing-type.md

 description: "Blog posts on line height and vertical rhythm are all so boring.
 Let's get horizontal, instead."
 ---

 I know very few web designers who ever adjust letterspacing when setting type on the web.
-Small changes can have an enormous effect on the readabiltity of text.
+Small changes can have an enormous effect on the readability of text.
 That means it's hard to make those decisions unless you're _very confident_ with your knowledge in web typography.

 Effectively letterspacing text can make the difference between good typography and _great_ typography.
 With that in mind, I decided to put together some guidelines for letterspacing type on the web.